Perl: Applications

-Perl 7

-Perl 7 was announced on 24 June 2020 at "The Perl Conference in the Cloud" as the successor to Perl 5.
-Based on Perl 5.32, Perl 7 was planned to be backward compatible with modern Perl 5 code; Perl 5 code, without boilerplate (pragma) header needs adding use compat::perl5; to stay compatible, but modern code can drop some of the boilerplate.

-The plan to go to Perl 7 brought up more discussion, however, and the Perl Steering Committee canceled it to avoid issues with backward compatibility for scripts that were not written to the pragmas and modules that would become the default in Perl 7.
-Perl 7 will only come out when the developers add enough features to warrant a major release upgrade.

-Perl community
+Community

 Perl's culture and community has developed alongside the language itself.
 Usenet was the first public venue in which Perl was introduced, but over the course of its evolution, Perl's community was shaped by the growth of broadening Internet-based services including the introduction of the World Wide Web.
 The community that surrounds Perl was, in fact, the topic of Wall's first "State of the Onion" talk.

-State of the Onion

 State of the Onion is the name for Wall's yearly keynote-style summaries on the progress of Perl and its community.
 They are characterized by his hallmark humor, employing references to Perl's culture, the wider hacker culture, Wall's linguistic background, sometimes his family life, and occasionally even his Christian background.
 Each talk is first given at various Perl conferences and is eventually also published online.

-Perl pastimes

-JAPHs

 In email, Usenet, and message board postings, "Just another Perl hacker" (JAPH) programs are a common trend, originated by Randal L. Schwartz, one of the earliest professional Perl trainers.
 In the parlance of Perl culture, Perl programmers are known as Perl hackers, and from this derives the practice of writing short programs to print out the phrase "Just another Perl hacker, [sic]".
 In the spirit of the original concept, these programs are moderately obfuscated and short enough to fit into the signature of an email or Usenet message.
 The "canonical" JAPH as developed by Schwartz includes the comma at the end, although this is often omitted.